Motion Picture Association film rating system: Substances

 Drug use content is restricted to PG-13 and above.
 An example of an otherwise PG film being assigned a PG-13 rating for a drug reference (momentary, along with brief language) is Whale Rider.
 The film contained only mild profanity, but was rated PG-13 because of a scene where drug paraphernalia were briefly visible.
 Critic Roger Ebert criticized the MPAA for the rating and called it "a wild overreaction".

 In May 2007, the MPAA announced that depictions of cigarette smoking would be considered in a film's rating.
 Anti-smoking advocates stated that the child-friendly PG rating was inappropriate for the 2011 Nickelodeon-animated film Rango, which included over 60 depictions of characters smoking.

 Nudity

 Nudity is restricted to PG and above, and anything that constitutes more than brief nudity will require at least a PG-13 rating.
 Nudity that is sexually oriented will generally require an R rating.
 Since 2006, films have been flagged by the MPAA for carrying nudity.
 In 2010, the MPAA flagged three films specifically for "male nudity", precipitated by parental pressure in response to Brüno.
-In 2018, MPAA Ratings Chair Joan Graves clarified the MPA's position by stating that "we don't usually define [nudity] as male or female ... usually, we just mention partial nudity, [or] graphic nudity."
+By 2018 the MPAA had reconsidered this practice: Ratings Chair Joan Graves said in an interview "we don't usually define [nudity] as male or female ... usually, we just mention partial nudity [or] graphic nudity."